Prologue: Foodies rejoice.

 On our last full day, following the madness of Songkran in the city, we escaped to the quiet side of Phuket Island: Phang Nga Bay.
 A one-hour boat ride brought us into a stunning archipelago where mangrove forests, bat-filled caves, secret lagoons and coral reefs awaited discovery.

 To end of our afternoon – and our trip – we worked in pairs and built krathongs.
 These traditional floating baskets are made with banana leaves and flowers, then released while making a wish.
-We made our symbolic gesture to the water spirits in the bat cave at sunset.
-This gave the experience mystique.
 As we released our creations I gave thanks for the epic journey.
-From the delicious food to the jubilant culture to the full integration of our community, it was clear why this was Out Adventures’ most popular destination.
-I looked forward to returning soon.
+From the delicious food to the jubilant culture to their warm embrace of the LGBTQ-munity, it was clear why Thailand is Out Adventures’ most popular destination.

 Care to join us in Thailand?
 Out Adventures visits the Land of Smiles four times a year.
 Our December (American New Year) and April (Thai New Year/Songkran) excursions feature extra-special itineraries.